forseti-security/forseti-security/google/cloud/security/scanner/README.md

 organizations, projects).
 After running the audit, it outputs a csv file and optionally writes it to a bucket in Google Cloud Storage.

+If you are interested in vulnerability scanning please see [Cloud Security Scanner](https://cloud.google.com/security-scanner/).

 ## Running the scanner

 * Before running the scanner, make sure you've installed the forseti-security